 Blending Facebook pages and Instagram pages data

-A great use case of the Facebook pages connector for Google Data Studio is combining it with other social media connectors like Instagram and Twitter.
+A great use case of the Facebook Ads connector for Google Data Studio is combining it with other connectors, such as Instagram and Twitter.
+You may create a cross-channel ads report combining the total followers or audience across all your social channels with them.

-You may want to follow this video tutorial on blending data on Google Data Studio.
+You can watch the following video tutorial about blending data on Google Data Studio.

 - Open the Google Data Studio report on the edit mode.